-Open to entering first-time freshman.
-The award is up to \$2500 per term.
-The scholarship requires a minimum 29 ACT, a minimum 3.75 GPA.
-The recipient must be enrolled in a full-time, degree-seeking program.
-For renewal, the recipient must maintain a 3.75 GPA.
+Open to first-time, incoming freshman students.
+Award is up to \$2500 per payment period.
+Minimum 29 ACT, 3.75 GPA, full-time, degree-seeking enrollment.

-Smyrna Location Scholarship
+Smyrna Launch Scholarship

-Open to Rutherford County residents enrolling for the first-time in the Smyrna location.
-The award offers the first course free.
-The scholarship requires proof of Rutherford County residency.
-The recipient must be enrolled in a full-time, degree-seeking program.
-The scholarship is a one-time award.
+Open to all students.
+Must be enrolled in WC for the first-time, and at the Smyrna location by December 31, 2019.
+The award offers up to 50% off tuition only, after all federal grants are applied to the student account.
+The recipient must be enrolled in a full-time, continuous degree-seeking program.